Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Beriberi

-Benfotiamine (a fat soluble thiamine analogue) is commonly used to counter peripheral neuropathy in Germany (7).
-The ME/CFS and FM patients reporting improved symptoms using high dose B1 supplements could be improving their glucose (as well as fat) metabolism and neurological functioning.
+Benfotiamine (a fat-soluble thiamine analog) is commonly used to counter peripheral neuropathy in Germany (7).
+The ME/CFS and FM patients reporting improved symptoms using high-dose B1 supplements were improving their glucose (as well as fat) metabolism and neurological functioning.

 Diabetes and Related Disorders – The High Sugar/Low Energy Connection: a Short Primer